Florida won't light bridges in rainbow colors. So Jacksonville's LGBTQ community did.

 "When I first saw it, you could really tell the colors on the bridge," he said.
 "It was amazing."

-This article originally appeared on Florida Times-Union: Rainbow lights shine on Jacksonville bridge after Florida stops Pride displays
+This article originally appeared on Florida Times-Union: Florida won't light bridges in rainbow colors.
+This community did.